Pre-Health Studies

 Health professions graduate schools (such as medical schools) are looking for well-rounded individuals who are interested in a wide variety of areas and have demonstrated their interest in both medicine and people.
 Students should take advantage of the many opportunities to obtain patient contact and observe practitioners at work in their field of expertise.
 Medically related experience is essential to successful application to many health profession programs; medical schools strongly recommend potential applicants obtain medically related work or other contact with patients, and successful candidates to physician assistant programs often have as many as 1500-2000 hours of paid, hands-on work with patients before the student submits an application.
 The Piper Center's coaches and peer advisors can assist students in finding shadowing opportunities with physicians in their hometown, with alumni, or with healthcare professionals in the Twin Cities.
 Internships during the January term and summer of the student's sophomore or junior year work well.
 Students may also shadow healthcare professionals during the summer, or work in a hospital, clinic, or nursing home (e.g., as a CNA); note that formal registration for credit is not required.

-Some medical schools highly value research experience, whether in the laboratory, the field, or internships (such as the Mayo or Norway Innovation Scholars Program, or the Rockswold or Mayo Health Scholars Program).
+Some medical schools highly value research experience, whether in the laboratory, the field, or internships (such as the Innovation Scholars or the Norway Innovation Scholars Program, or the Rockswold or Mayo Health Scholars Program).
 Students should also maintain a high level of involvement in extra-curricular activities.
 They should select and involve themselves in activities of genuine interest.
 Extensive involvement in a few activities ranging from music to athletics to clubs (such as the pre-health professionals club, AMSA, Alpha Epsilon Delta, etc.) can demonstrate and develop valued traits such as dedication, commitment, leadership, perseverance, and professionalism.
 However, extracurricular commitments should not be permitted to negatively influence academic performance.

 Health professions schools are also interested in students who have demonstrated compassion and empathy through volunteer activities.
 Examples of volunteer activity include hospice programs, home health aide, crisis-line counseling, working with individuals with physical disabilities or individuals with developmental delays, working with survivors of abuse, or with disadvantaged youth.
 Long periods of service involvement are preferred to brief stints in many activities.
 Note that some medical schools require non-medical volunteer experience, and some physician assistant programs specify that volunteer activity should be unpaid and emphasize working with the underserved.